 Awards

 You may rest assured of the quality, innovation and development of our courses - but don't just take our word for it.
-The School of Homeopathy has won the Teaching Innovation Award and Teaching Development or Student Awards every year since 2014, until the Society of Homeopaths stopped offering the award in 2019.
+The School of Homeopathy and faculty has won awards for many years since 2014.

-Mani Norland, Principal: "It is a great honour to win awards in both categories and it clearly demonstrates the dedication of the faculty and the constant development of our course and supporting tools.
-I also hope that winning the awards helps to give new students that do not know the School well confidence in our material and courses."
+Mani Norland, Principal: "It is a great honour for the School and faculty to win awards in health, education and homeopathy it clearly demonstrates the dedication of the faculty and the constant development of our course and supporting tools.
+I also hope that winning the awards helps to give new students that do not know the School well confidence in our teaching, material and courses."

 Teacher development award